-Many of Rebecca’s cases involve an international element.
-She has a particular interest in private international law and has worked on a number of cases involving jurisdictional and choice of law issues.
+Rebecca has a particular interest in private international law and has worked on a number of cases involving jurisdictional and choice of law issues.

 Rebecca accepts instructions, led or unled, in any commercial dispute.
+In appropriate cases, she is happy to accept pro bono instructions.

 City University London: BPTC, Very Competent (2018)